Bribie Island National Park

 Bribie Island National Park is an Australian national park in the City of Moreton Bay, Queensland, 68 kilometres (42 miles) north of Brisbane.
 The park covers approximately one third of Bribie Island.
 The tidal wetlands and areas of water around the islands are protected within the Moreton Bay Marine Park.

 Visitors are attracted to the park for angling, boating and the views of the nearby Glass House Mountains.

 This is a great place for bird watchers and lovers of spring wildflowers.
 The average altitude of the terrain is 10 metres.

 Access

 The beach is accessible by 4WD from Woorim on the east side of the island.
-However, in order to drive in the national park, one must first acquire a Vehicle Permit from either the Bongaree Caravan Park or the national parks website.
+However, to drive in the national park, one must first acquire a Vehicle Permit from either the Bongaree Caravan Park or the national parks website.
 There is also an Inland Track which goes from White Patch in Banksia Beach to the top of the Ocean Beach camping area.